meysamzandy/tiyam-laravel-like-dislike-microservice/README.md

 ## Installation Tips
-tiyam is a like/dislike microservice for filmgardi.com
+tiyam is a like/dislike microservice

 ### Requirements installation